 MassDEP has issued an Administrative Consent Order (ACO) and Notice of Noncompliance (NON) to the West Boylston Water District in 2019.
 This ACO was issued for the elevated levels of Manganese that have been detected in the water system that have exceeded the MassDEP health advisory.
 For more about Manganese see pages 3 and 7 of this report.
-The District is required to remove the levels of manganese in the water system by installing and activating a water filtration facility at the Oakdale Well before 2023 and install and activate a replacement for the Pleasant Valley Well before 2022, and for permanent the submittal of a water tank maintenance schedule with permanent disinfection.
-The construction of the Oakdale Manganese Removal Plant is ongoing, and the replacement well at Pleasant Valley is planned to be online in January 2022.
+The District is required to remove the levels of manganese in the water system by installing and activating a water filtration facility at the Oakdale Well and install and activate a replacement for the Pleasant Valley Well.
+In 2022, The District completed both projects.
+Pleasant Valley Well has been replaced and the Oakdale Manganese Treatment Facility was completed in December of 2022.